Coach David Flavius

 by our player’s accomplishments.

-Flavius was born in Castries on the Carribean island of Saint Lucia.
-His brother, Earl Jean, was a professional footballer for clubs in England, Portugal, Scotland, and Trinidad.
+Flavius was born in Castries on the Caribbean island of Saint Lucia.
+His brother, Earl Jean, was a professional footballer for clubs in England, Portugal, Scotland, and Trinidad and Tobago.
 From an early age, Flavius was a standout for both his club and junior national teams before moving to the United States to play college soccer.

 Flavius attended Ohio Dominican University from 1995-1998 and attained a BA in Business Administration.
 While playing for the Panthers, Flavius scored 99 goals and had 220 career points to become the university’s all-time leading scorer.
 Flavius also holds three of the top four goal-scoring seasons with 38 goals in 1996, 25 in 1997 and 22 in 1998.
 He also scored a goal in 12 straight games from 11 September to 20 October 1998.
 Because of his performances, Flavius was named all-conference three times and conference player of the year twice and was also named an NAIA honorable mention All-American in 1998.
 Flavius was inducted into the school’s athletic hall of fame in 2009.